Click Here for Pictures

 Thanks for checking us out!
 The Greenbrier Ultra's are comprised of three separate but similar races:

 3. Greenbrier 50k Fun Run

 To encourage entrants of all abilities and ages to participate.
-This "closed" loop experience with generous cut off's has been carefully designed so that all who participate have the best opportunity for success.
+This "closed" loop experience, with generous cut off's, has been designed so that all who participate have the best opportunity for success.
 If one of these characteristics fit's you then you are a perfect candidate for entry: Have fun attitude.

 Wants to participate in a different kind of race.